guyomd/vsm/README.md

 Construction of seismicity models and maps based on Voronoi diagrams.
 This approach also includes a propagation of earthquake location and magnitude uncertainties, that produces a data-driven smoothing of spatial seismicity patterns.

-> [!CAUTION]
-> Use this program at your own risks!
-We cannot guarantee the exacteness and the reliability of any program included in this repository.

 The documentation is still under-construction.
 Tutorials and examples will be included to assist interested users with our input formats, and with the use of the programs.